 Research indicates that removing technology, such as smartphones, from the educational setting may actually decrease performance due to the cognitive impact technology has on students.
 Clearly, there’s room in schools for a bit more tech.

-Digital signage in the classroom can replace many of the outdated technologies being used in the current academic environment.
-A simple signage installation is all that’s needed to bring customizable digital screens into the classroom; this gives teachers far more flexibility in lesson planning and presenting than old-fashioned teaching methods, and creates a learning environment that is more agile and developed than its competitors in the district.
+Digital signage in the classroom can replace many of the outdated technologies that teachers use in the current academic environment.
+In fact, a simple signage installation is all that’s necessary to bring customizable digital screens into the classroom; this gives teachers far more flexibility in lesson planning and presenting than old-fashioned teaching methods, and creates a learning environment that is more agile and developed than its competitors in the district.

 Food Safety and Nutrition Support

 The value of digital signage for schools doesn’t end in the classroom.
-Digital screens can be leveraged in the cafeteria to give students health information they otherwise wouldn’t have easy access to.
+Schools can leverage digital screens in the cafeteria to give students health information they otherwise wouldn’t have easy access to.

 Digital menu boards in the cafeteria can provide students with valuable information about how to make healthy choices: